-As creators, you may know a thing or two about the waiting game.
-Sometimes a song just bursts forth on its own, arriving complete, fully formed, and ready to be shared with the world.
-These are the creative moments we live for, the ones that make the other kind—the hard slogs, the long nights spent groping for the right chords, the sheer grind of it—worth living through.
+Sometimes a song bursts forth on its own, fully formed and ready to be shared with the world.
+These are the moments creators live for — the ones that make all those false starts and long nights feel like they were actually worth it.

-Three Major Publishing Income Streams for Creators1.
-Mechanical royalties are paid whenever a song is sold on a physical medium such as a vinyl album, digitally downloaded, or streamed from an on-demand service like Apple Music or Spotify.
-Starting in 2020, the rate for these plays will be set by an entity called the Mechanical Licensing Collective (MLC), which promises a much fairer rate than that paid historically.
-Learn more about mechanical royalties and how your song earns these:
+1. Mechanical royalties are paid whenever a song is sold in a physical form (vinyl, CDs, tapes) or digital file, or streamed via an on-demand service like Apple Music or Spotify.
+The rate for these plays is set by The Mechanical Licensing Collective (The MLC), a newly formed Mechanical Rights Organization (MRO) that promises a much fairer rate than what was paid in the past.

 One River, Many Streams

-So we know there are many ways to get paid, but that doesn’t answer why it takes so long for each of them to report on and distribute earnings.
-That particular question hinges more on historical precedent than anything else.
+Now that we’ve discussed the common ways creators get paid, it’s time to address why it takes so long to report and distribute earnings.
+As it turns out, that question hinges more on historical precedents than anything else.

-For one, sales reporting has typically lagged three months behind actual sales.
-Even when a song is streamed instantaneously, it can take many months for tracking of that discrete stream to make its way to the appropriate collection agency, such as the Harry Fox Agency, a mechanical agency.
+For one, sales reports typically lag three months behind actual sales.
+Even when a song is streamed instantaneously, it can take months for that play to make its way to the appropriate collection agency.

-And while songwriting may be an increasingly global endeavor— with hit songs jumping across cultures and markets in the blink of an eye —actually collecting royalties on those songs is in many regards still stuck in the last century.
+And while songwriting may be a global endeavor these days — with hit songs making their way across international markets in the blink of an eye — the simple act of collecting royalties is still largely stuck in the last century.
 In many foreign territories, complicated and confusing requirements govern how those funds are distributed.
-As a result, many are left uncollected, and those that are can take months (or longer) to find their way to their rightful owners.
+As a result, many are left uncollected, and the rest can take months (or even years) to find their rightful owners.

 What Songtrust is Doing to Help

-The most impactful one came in 2018 with the passage of the Music Modernization Act (MMA), plus related copyright reforms both here and in the EU.
-In addition to inaugurating the MLC, referenced above, the Copyright Royalty Board (CRB) approved a steep late fee for streaming services which unduly lag in their payments to publishers and artists.
+The most impactful one was 2018’s Music Modernization Act (MMA) and related copyright reforms put in place throughout North America and Europe.
+Aside from launching the aforementioned The MLC, the Copyright Royalty Board (CRB) approved a steep late fee for streaming services that unduly lag in their payments to publishers and artists.

-Of course, we can’t take credit for the MMA, though we strongly supported and lobbied for the bill alongside a group of other industry leaders such as the Nashville Songwriters Association International (NSAI); Songwriters of North America (SONA), National Music Publishers Association (NMPA), A2IM, BMI, ASCAP and many, many others).
+While we can’t take credit for the MMA, we strongly supported and lobbied for the bill alongside industry leaders like the Nashville Songwriters Association International (NSAI), Songwriters of North America (SONA), National Music Publishers Association (NMPA), A2IM, BMI, and ASCAP.

-But there’s a lot that is under our control, and the team at Songtrust takes great pride in delivering what we believe to be the fastest, most transparent and most efficient administration system in the industry.
+As for what we can control, the Songtrust team takes great pride in delivering the fastest, most transparent administration system in the industry.

-While many publishers send those payments twice a year, we do it quarterly to help keep the money you’re owed flowing into your bank account.
-And because we’re part of a far-reaching and robust global network, we can get foreign-generated royalties to you with a much faster turnaround than perhaps any other U.S.-based administrator.
+While many publishers send those payments twice a year, we do it quarterly to help keep hard-earned royalties flowing into your bank account.
+And because we’re part of a far-reaching and robust global network, we can get foreign-generated royalties to you with a much faster turnaround than most U.S. administrators.